 If you're a Baby Boomer or part of Generation X, you may or may not have worn a bicycle helmet when you cruised around the neighborhood with your friends.
 These days, we're a lot safer.
-Most kids learn to put their helmet on before they even test out their first pair of training wheels.
+Most kids learn to put their helmets on before they even test out their first pair of training wheels.

-Statistics show that apart from automobiles, bicycles are related to more childhood injuries than any other consumer product.
-According to Safe Kids USA , every two minutes a child is treated in a hospital emergency room with a bicycle-related injury.
+Statistics show that bicycles are related to more childhood injuries than any other consumer product apart from automobiles.
+According to Safe Kids USA, a child is treated in a hospital emergency room with a bicycle-related injury every two minutes.
 And out of 200,000 children treated, about 25,000 are treated for traumatic brain injuries.

-The good news is that the increasing use of helmets is having a positive impact on the number of injuries occurring while bike riding.
+The good news is that the increasing use of biking helmets positively impacts the number of injuries that occur while bike riding.

 "Wearing a helmet can help prevent traumatic brain injury and fatal head injury among kids on bicycles," says David Aguilar, Injury Prevention Coordinator at Children's Health℠.
-"We urge parents to find the right helmet for your child and make wearing a helmet a requirement for getting on anything with wheels – including bicycles, skates or skateboards."
+"We urge parents to find the right helmet for their child and make wearing a helmet a requirement for getting on anything with wheels – including bicycles, skates or skateboards."

-Teach your child to do a bike safety check before they ride.
+Teach your child to do a bike safety checklist before they ride.
 Ask these questions:

 - Does the bike fit?
 There should be one to two inches between your child and the top bar when they stand over the bike, and they should be able to place both feet flat on the ground when sitting.

 - Is the seat in the right position?
 Your child's bike seat should align with the bicycle's frame.
 Adjust the seat height so your child can touch the ground and bend their knee slightly when their leg is fully extended.
 Your child's bike seat should be in line with the frame of the bicycle.
 Adjust the seat height, so it allows your child to touch the ground and bend their knee slightly when their leg is fully extended.

 Find the right bicycle helmet